munificent/craftinginterpreters/book/classes-and-instances.md

 Immediately after the `class` keyword is the class's name.
 We take that identifier and add it to the surrounding function's constant table as a string.
-Classes are first-class objects in Lox and if you print one, we show the class's name, so the compiler needs to stuff it somewhere that the runtime can find.
+As you just saw, printing a class shows its name, so the compiler needs to stuff the name string somewhere that the runtime can find.
 The constant table is the way to do that.

-The class's <span name="variable">name</span> is also used to bind the class object to a variable with that same name.
-So we declare that name as a variable right after parsing it.
+The class's <span name="variable">name</span> is also used to bind the class object to a variable of the same name.
+So we declare a variable with that identifier right after consuming its token.

 <aside name="variable">